wuxxx949/News_Based_Stock_Embedding/README.md

 Once a set of vector representations is learnt for selected stocks, we can use the learnt embeddings for any downstream task.
 Follow the paper, a quartratic programming portfolio optimization is implemented using the stock covariance matrix based on the embeddings.

+**If you find this repo useful, please star it to help others find it!
+It is also the only way I can tell how useful it is to the open source community.**

 ## Data
 There are two types of data used in this repo.
 - News data from Reuters and Bloomberg from 2006 to 2013.
 The data from original [repo](https://github.com/philipperemy/financial-news-dataset) is no longer available, but you can email the author for the dataset for your own research.